Différance: Temporal delay

-For Derrida, the relationship between the Signifier and the Signified is not understood to be exactly like Saussure's.
-For Derrida, there was a deferral, a continual and indefinite postponement as the Signified can never be achieved.
-The formation of the linguistic sign is marked by movement, and is not static.
-The easiest way to understand this is to imagine Saussure's model as a two dimensional plane, where each signified is separated due to the difference in its sound image.
-(If two sound-images are exactly alike, one could not distinguish between the two.)
-Each signifier then would be a particular point.
-Derrida adds a third dimension, time.
-Now, the act of formation is accounted for.
+For Derrida, the relationship between the signifier and the signified is not understood exactly as Saussure described it.
+For Derrida there is a deferral, a continual and indefinite postponement, which means that the signified can never be reached.
+The formation of the linguistic sign is not static, but is marked by movement in time.
+The easiest way to understand this is to imagine Saussure's model as a two-dimensional plane, where each signified is separated from others by the differences in its sound image.
+(If two sound-images are exactly alike, one would not be able to distinguish between them - cf. différence and différance.)
+Each signifier is then a particular point on that plane.
+Derrida, however, adds a third dimension - time - to account for the temporal act of forming the sign.
 This is not to say that there is no relationship between the two.
 However, Derrida felt that the old model focused too heavily on the signifier, rather than on utterance and occurrence.
-The Signifier and the Signified are severed completely and irrevocably.
+From the point of view of the temporal formation of the sign, the signifier and the signified are severed completely and irrevocably.

 Example of word introduction

 An example of this effect occurred in England during the Renaissance, when oranges began to be imported from the Mediterranean.
 Yellow and red came to be differentiated from a new colour term, "orange".
 What was the meaning of these words before 1600? – What is their meaning afterwards?
-Such effects go on often in the use of language and frequently this effect forms the basis of language/meaning.
+Such effects often occur in language and frequently this effect forms the basis of language/meaning.
 Such changes of meaning are also often centres of political violence, as is apparent in the differences invested in male/female, master/slave, citizen/foreigner etc. Derrida seeks to modulate and question these "violent hierarchies" through deconstruction.

 Perhaps it is a misconception that différance seeks contradictory meanings.
 It does not necessarily do so.
 It can, but what it usually describes is the re-experience, the re-arrival of the moment of reading.
 Roland Barthes remarked that "those who fail to reread are obliged to read the same story everywhere".
 This wry comment summarizes the phenomenon of different experience for each iteration.

-We are discussing just one text—every text.
+In discussing just one text we are discussing every text.
 No distinction is necessarily made between texts in this "basic" level.
 The difference/deferral can be between one text and itself, or between two texts; this is the crucial distinction between traditional perspectives and deconstruction.